Sermitse/GTS_Plugin/README.md

 ### Option 2 — Automated (Recommended)
 Simply run the provided batch file:
 ```
-CompileDLL.bat
+_CompileDLL.bat
 ```
-If successfull a `Package-Release` folder have been created within the `distribution` folder.
+If successfull a `Package-Release` folder should have been created within the `distribution` folder.
 Containing the built DLL along with other runtime requirements.
 > **Note:**
 > You must clone the repository using Git.
 > Direct downloads from GitHub (ZIP files) will **not** compile due to missing git data which the build process depends on.